CiscoSystems/cisco-openstack-docs/OS_Simple.md

 Once the nodes are built, and once puppet runs (watch /var/log/syslog on the cobbler node), you should be able to log into the openstack horizon interface:

 http://ip-of-your-control-node
-user: admin, password: admin_password (if you didn't change the defaults in the site.pp file)
+user: admin, password: Cisco123 (if you didn't change the defaults in the site.pp file)

 you will still need to log into the console of the control node to load in an image:
 user: localadmin, password: ubuntu.
 If you SU to root, there is an openrc auth file in root's home directory, and you can launch a test file in /tmp/nova_test.sh.